Blut Aus Nord: Musical style and conceptual elements

 Blut Aus Nord's work has been described as the "sonic equivalent to Thorns injecting Streetcleaner-era Godflesh with an evil unpredictability".
 Vindsval, the vocalist and guitarist, made the following statement:

 Blut Aus Nord is an artistic concept.
 We don’t need to belong to a specific category of people to exist.
 If black metal is just this subversive feeling and not a basic musical style, then Blut Aus Nord is a black metal act.
 But if we have to be compared to all these childish satanic clowns, please let us work outwards [from] this pathetic circus.
 This form of art deserves something else than these mediocre bands and their old music composed 10 years before by someone else.

-In addition to rejecting Satanism, BAN have distanced themselves from nationalism - another common black metal theme - instead recognising a kinship with "environmentalist black metal" groups such as Wolves in the Throne Room.
+In addition to rejecting Satanism, BAN have distanced themselves from nationalism—another common theme in black metal—instead recognising a kinship with "environmentalist black metal" groups such as Wolves in the Throne Room.